 - The mattress gets a luxurious Eurotop feel from its True Tufted™ Cashmere Top, which features hand-sewn tufts.

-- A thin .39-inch (1 centimeter) of natural latex gives DreamCloud some bounce.
+- A thin 0.39″ (1 cm) layer of natural latex gives the mattress some bounce.

 - Another two layers of memory foam follow.
-First is a 1.97-inch (5 centimeters) layer of “Dreamplush” supporting memory foam.
-Then comes a .59-inch layer (1.5 centimeters) of super dense, super soft memory foam.
+First is a 1.97″ (5 cm) layer of “Dreamplush” supporting memory foam.
+Then comes a 0.59″ layer (1.5 cm) of super dense, super soft memory foam.

-- The support layer is a 7.87-inch (20 centimeters) thick section of individually pocketed “BestRest” coils.
-These coils come in two levels of resistance, placed in five comfort zones to ensure your body is appropriately supported.
+- The support layer is a 7.87″ (20 cm) thick section of individually pocketed “BestRest” coils.
+These coils come in two levels of resistance and are strategically placed in five comfort zones to ensure your body is appropriately supported.

-- Avocado has a button-tufted cover made with 100% organic cotton.
+- Avocado has a button-tufted cover made with 100 percent organic cotton.
 It is breathable and soft to the touch.

 - The comfort layer on top is made of natural dunlop latex.
-In the original 11-inch version, this is three inches thick, but the pillow top 13-inch version of Avocado adds two inches.
+In the original 11″ version, this is three inches thick, but the pillow-top 13″ version of Avocado adds two inches.
 This is a very durable material that provides good pressure relief and great bounce.

 - Avocado has a simpler construction.